deep-push360/toxicology/REQUESTS.md

 **Response due**: 22-JAN-2018:04:00pm

-**DETAILS**:
+**Details**:
 --------------
 To train a model, the following is required.

 - Dataset: training set, test set and validation set.
 - Validation set is not provided by the owner of the competition.
-Hence, a 0.1 split of the training set can be made.
+Hence, a 0.1+ split of the training set can be made.
 - A function named `data_generator` (or any other descriptive name) that preprocesses the dataset and outputs a list of **comments**: x and their corresponding **classes**: y.
 Where x is a list and y is a numpy array of **one-hot** vectors.

 Example:

 ```python